 If you’re like me and grew up in an area without bears, the prospect of meeting one on the trail is just as terrifying as it is exciting.
 There is nothing that can take a camping or backpacking trip from 0 to 100 like running into a bear.
 Bear spray is your number one defense against a hostile or aggressive bear, and the main ingredient in bear and pepper spray is cayenne.
-But, does cayenne by itself do anything to keep bears from coming near you or your campsite?
+However, a long-held theory is that spreading cayenne pepper around your home or campsite can deter bears, so you don’t have to So, does cayenne pepper by itself do anything to keep bears from coming near you or your campsite?

 Does Cayenne Pepper Deter Bears?